zerolinuxes/linux-docs/networking.md

 router:

-    router is  a device that connects two or more packet switched network or sub networks
+    router is  a device that connects two or more packet switched networks or sub networks.  it manages traffic between networks by sending the data packets to the intended ip address